 “You don’t even know what you’re fighting for,” the major had muttered, half-laughing then.
 “We have to change.
 We have to change.”

-Courage, heart, loyalty, and honor, Emilia had thought to herself in the Twin Cities as Lieutenant Waltz had disclosed that Capricorn had been enlisting the aid of underground organizations to supply them with modified conductors.
+Courage, heart, loyalty, and honor, Emilia had thought to herself in the Twin Cities as Oberleutnant Waltz had disclosed that Capricorn had been enlisting the aid of underground organizations to supply them with modified conductors.

 But what was so honorable about buying illegal weapons from criminals?

-A month after, the lieutenant had pulled her aside voicing concerns about her recent performance.
+A month after, the oberleutnant had pulled her aside voicing concerns about her recent performance.
 Her numbers had declined significantly, and the most recent operation had seen to her being separated from her conductor and entering a close-ranged shooting match with a wounded Argoan.
 None of her shots had landed, and they’d tangled in the muddy dirt for what seemed like hours when their bullets ran out.
-It was only after Otto had sniped through that Argoan’s head did Emilia manage to catch her breath.
+It was only after Otto had sniped through that Argoan’s head from a distance did Emilia manage to catch her breath.

 “I heard from Fischer that you lost your conductor during the last skirmish and you had difficulty maintaining even ground with an Argoan.
-Mistakes like that are unacceptable in this occupation, Bergmann,” the lieutenant had told her when they were back in the trenches.
+Mistakes like that are unacceptable in this occupation, Bergmann,” the oberleutnant had told her when they were back in the trenches.
 “Your non-conducting skills are subpar, so we’ll work on them.”

 He had taken her to the firing grounds after that, had handed her a gun, and had ordered to hit at least five targets.